couchbaselabs/couchbase-spark-mllib-sample/README.md

 You can play around with those features removing/adding them as you wish, later you can try for example remove the "sqft_living" feature to see how the algorithm has a much worse performance.

-Finally we will only use houses which the price is not null to train our machine learning algorithm, as the whole goal is to make our
+Finally we will only use houses in which the price is not null to train our machine learning algorithm, as our whole goal is to make our
-Linear Regression "learn" how to predict the price of a house according to its features.
+Linear Regression "learn" how to predict the price by a giving set of features.

 ```scala
     val data = renamedDF.select("label", "features").filter("price is not null")